Bishop-333/OmegA-mod/README.md

 - new icons
 - new medals
 - new menu
-- new music (can be listened in slimefac)
+- new music (can be heared in slimefac)
 - new skins
 - new sounds
 - new weapons sfx
 - new ui
-- upscalled weapon textures
 - a lot of fixes

 ## Building